Shore diving sites around Whangarei

 Dive Sites in the Whangarei area

-1. Matapouri – Pebbles Bay – At the North end of the beach Crayfish can be obtained by a short swim.
+1. Matapouri – Pebbles Bay – A long walk across sand with scuba, but great for freedivers.
+At the North end of the beach Crayfish can be obtained by a short swim.
 Ideal for novice divers with cliffs and canyons, and is also good for snorkelling.
 There are some wonderful rock pools to take the family to visit, but be cautious of sea conditions.

 2. Tutukaka – Departure point for the Poor Knights.
 Some nice walls at the harbour entrance.
-Good dives to be had at the Gables to the North and Wellington reef to the South.
+Good dives to be had at the Gables to the North and Wellington reef to the South by boat or kayak.
+Within the harbour, there are plenty of reef to explore.

 3. Taiharuru – Taiharuru/McGregor's Bay – A nice safe sandy beach for the family with toilets.
 There is a boat ramp onto soft sand.
 This is a popular area for kayak fishing and kayak diving both freedive and scuba.
 There is some nice diving on both sides of the bay if you are happy for a bit of a swim if shore diving.